robfors/quack_concurrency/README.md

 # Quack Concurrency
 This Ruby Gem offers a few concurrency tools that could also be found in [*Concurrent Ruby*](https://github.com/ruby-concurrency/concurrent-ruby).
-However, all of *Quack Concurrency's* tools will tolerate duck types of Ruby's core classes to adjust the blocking behaviour of the tools.
-The tools include: `ConditionVariable`, `Future`, `Mutex`, `Queue`, `ReentrantMutex`, `UninterruptibleConditionVariable` and `UninterruptibleSleeper`.
-The tools will accept duck types for `Thread` and `Kernel`. *TODO: list some projects useing it*.
+However, all of *Quack Concurrency's* tools will tolerate duck types of Ruby's core `::Mutex` and `::ConditionVariable` classes to adjust the blocking behaviour of the tools.
+The tools available include: `ConditionVariable`, `Future`, `Mutex`, `Queue`, `ReentrantMutex`, `SafeConditionVariable`, `SafeSleeper` and `Sleeper`. *TODO: list some projects using it*.

 # Install
 `gem install quack_concurrency`